Andrei Macovei

 Andrei Macovei (born 5 January 2000) is a Moldovan chess player who holds the title of International Master (IM, 2019).
-He won Moldovan Chess Championship (2019).
+He won the Moldovan Chess Championship (2019).

 Biography

 Andrei Macovei was one of the best young Moldovan chess players.
 He participated in European Youth Chess Championships and World Youth Chess Championships.
-In 2017 Andrei Macovei won European School Chess Championship in Open U17 age group.
+In 2017 Andrei Macovei won World School Chess Championship in Open U17 age group.

 Andrei Macovei is a multiple participant of the Moldovan chess championships.
 In this tournaments he won gold (2019) and silver (2022) medals.

 Andrei Macovei played for Moldova in the Chess Olympiad: